-By Janine Anderson - Associate Hager Design International Inc.
+By Janine Anderson, Partner and Senior Interior Designer at Hager Design International Inc.

 Diverse, integrated, and active amenities are the new norm for senior living residences.
 Previously, seniors housing has been designed with large lobby seating areas, a single main dining room, and a multi purpose room that transitioned from art room to movie theater.
 That approach is no longer satisfactory.
 If a developer wants to attract clients and charge higher fees, they need to appeal to the aging baby boomers who are active in their communities.
 Hence, we are seeing a shift in people’s expectations of a senior living facility from a generation that regularly dines out, walks to the local café to have coffee with their buddies, attends the movie theater or ballet, and likes to workout regularly.
 This new generation of seniors who enjoy the café and pub cultures also wants to be more social within these settings and are looking for these social amenities as they shift from their houses to a home.
 In a well-designed senior’s facility these specialized spaces and features encourage residents to come out of their apartments regularly and be actively engaged with other residents and their physical environment.
 The fact that a family visit may take place in the public pub area is a big shift in thinking versus the traditional visit in the senior’s suite.
 These behavioral changes that are for the better need to be considered when programming and designing a senior home of today.